noloader/build-llvm/README.md

 The libcxx and libcxxabi recipes are mostly broken.
 There's a problem with a missing symbol called `__thread_local_data()`.
 We don't know how to work around it, and our LLVM mailing list questions have not been answered.
 Also see https://stackoverflow.com/q/53356172/608639 and https://stackoverflow.com/q/53459921/608639.

 If you want to attempt to build libcxx and libcxxabi then set `BUILD_SCRIPT_LIBCXX=ON`.
-On PowerPC we unconditionally set `BUILD_SCRIPT_LIBCXX=OFF` because we know it breaks us.
+On PowerPC and Solaris we unconditionally set `BUILD_SCRIPT_LIBCXX=OFF` because we know it breaks us.

 # Building CMake